sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Sophisticated Bibliographies in LaTeX
+Short desc    : Sophisticated Bibliographies in LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : BibLaTeX is a complete reimplementation of the bibliographic
+Descript     : BibLaTeX is a complete reimplementation of the bibliographic
              : facilities provided by LaTeX.
 Formatting of the bibliography is
              : entirely controlled by LaTeX macros, and a working knowledge of
              : LaTeX should be sufficient to design new bibliography and